quantummaid/quantummaid-tutorials/aws-lambda/02_AddingLambdaSupport.md

 ➌➍ This means that requests to ➌ any path depth (`/`, `/helloworld`, `/hello/...`), using ➍ any method (GET, HEAD, PUT, POST,...), will be handled by our HttpMaid function.
 These parameters are fixed and required for a so-called [Lambda proxy integration](https://docs.aws.amazon.com/apigateway/latest/developerguide/set-up-lambda-proxy-integrations.html).

+Next, we are going to deploy our function to AWS Lambda.